NathaliaReyes/personal-portfolio/README.md

 This portfolio serves as a testament to my skills and capabilities, providing potential employers with a comprehensive platform to assess my fit for their open positions.

-The portfolio is built using React.js for building the user interface, along with additional libraries such as AOS, Bootstrap, and SweetAlert2 to enhance the front-end interactions.
+The portfolio is built using React.js for building the user interface, along with additional libraries such as AOS, Tailwind, and SweetAlert2 to enhance the front-end interactions.
 React Router is used for seamless navigation within the single-page application.

 The application also includes the ability to view PDFs using the React-PDF library.
 The project is set up with Vite, which provides a faster and leaner development experience.